By Mary Balogh

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around December 29, 2009.
 This date is subject to change due to shipping delays beyond our control.

-Reginald Masson is wealthy refined and by all accounts, a gentleman.
-However, he is not a gentleman by birth, a factor that pains him and his father.
-Bernard Mason, with the Regency society that upholds station love all else.
+Reginald Mason is wealthy, refined, and, by all accounts, a gentleman.
+However, he is not a gentleman by title, a factor that pains him and his father within the Regency society that upholds station over all else.
 That is, until an opportunity for social advancement arises, namely, Lady Annabelle Ashton.
 Daughter of the Earl of Havercroft, a neighbor and enemy of the Mason family, Annabelle finds herself disgraced by a scandal, one that has left her branded as damaged goods.
 Besmirched by shame, the earl is only too happy to marry Annabelle off to anyone willing to have her.

-Though Bernard wishes to use Annabelle to propel his family up the social ladder, his son does not to marry her, preferring instead to live as the wild, single life he is accustomed to.
-With this, Bernard serves his son an ultimatum: marry Annabelle, or make do without family funds.
-Having no choice, Reginald consents and enters into a hostile engagement in which the prospective bride and groom are openly antagonistic, each one resenting the other for their current state of affairs while their respective fathers revel in their suffering.
+Though Reginald Mason, Senior, wishes to use Annabelle to propel his family up the social ladder, his son does not wish to marry her, preferring instead to live the wild, single life he is accustomed to.
+With this, Reginald Senior serves his son an ultimatum: marry Annabelle, or make do without family funds.
+Having no choice, Reginald consents, and enters into a hostile engagement in which the prospective bride and groom are openly antagonistic, each one resenting the other for their current state of affairs while their respective fathers revel in their suffering.